EASSI endeavors to increase the capacity of its members, staff and board in the following priority areas:-

 - Organizational development

 - Resource mobilization

 - Monitoring and Evaluation

-EAC Gender Barometer
+EAC Gender Equality and Development (GED) Barometer

 Citizen Voice and Agency emphasizes community development practices such as participation, inclusion, ownership and sustainability.
 This can only be achieved through clear advocacy strategies which integrates, information, voice, dialogue and accountability.
 EASSI advocates for women’s rights and Gender Equality in East and the Horn Africa.
 It strives to ensure that gender dimensions are included in Key Policies and frameworks.